 Our Asian sailing trips follow a simple recipe.
 Start with a generous scoop of aquamarine water and secret strips of golden sand (remember to remove all traces of tourist crowds).
-Throw in a handful of rare corals and tropical fish, then add a dash of nautical navigating.
+Throw in a handful of rare corals and tropical fish, then add a dash of nautical navigation.
 Leave to simmer while you nap and work on that Thailand tan, then take off the heat and slow it right down with a guided trek to some jungle-covered ruins.
-Serve with a sizzling stir-fry courtesy of your on-board chef and a jaw-dropping island sunset for good measure.
+Serve with a sizzling stir-fry courtesy of your onboard chef and a jaw-dropping island sunset for good measure.
 Want to try the recipe for yourself?
-We’ve got just the sailing tour for you…
+We’ve got the perfect sailing tour for you…

-Best time to travel
+Best time to sail in Thailand